yoshisuga/MAME4iOS/README.md

 Original Author: David Valdeita (Seleuco)

-This is a port of MAME 0.139u1 for iOS 12+, iPadOS 12+, tvOS 12+ and on both macOS Catalina & Big Sur using Mac Catalyst.
+This is a port of MAME for iOS, iPadOS, tvOS and macOS.
+MAME4iOS is designed to run for modern iOS and macOS platforms, including support for the latest Apple technology platform enhancments such as Metal graphics and the M1 processor.

 [Download IPAs for iOS and tvOS here](https://github.com/yoshisuga/MAME4iOS/releases)